smart-window/audio/README.md

 - https://cloud.google.com/speech-to-text/docs/reference/rpc/google.cloud.speech.v1/

-## The Jupita Node.js application
+## The Jupita Node.js audio application
 Here’s what you need to get started using the Jupita Node.js application.

-1. Download the Jupita Node.js application [here](https://jupita.io/backend/media-streams/node)
+1. Download the Jupita Node.js audio application [here](https://jupita.io/backend/media-streams/node)

 1. Place the folder on your local machine and open terminal